 Armand Guillaumin French, 1841-1927

-Jean-Baptiste Armand Guillaumin was a French Impressionist artist renown notably for his bold landscape views of the Paris region and the South of France.
+The renowned French artist Armand Guillaumin was a long-standing member of the Impressionist group, celebrated for his bold landscapes of the Parisian suburbs and the South of France.

-Armand Guillaumin’s evolving technique, from his early realistic period to its impressionist approach, placed him as a figure of the artistic development of the early 20th century.
+The works produced by Guillaumin in the late 1890s would go on to considerably influence the forthcoming Post-Impressionist artists.
+His evolving technique, from the early realistic period to his Impressionist approach, placed him as a key figure in the development of the early 20th century painting.

 Armand Guillaumin’s work is included in numerous collections around the world, such as Musée d'Orsay, Paris ; Tate Britain, London ; Metropolitan Museum, New York; Montréal Museum of Fine Arts ; Thyssen-Bornemisza Museum, Madrid.